ElhadiMeriem/RestaurantManagement_JavaFX/README.md

-Use Case Name  | Top Moving item
+the summary 's interface  | Top Moving item
 ------------ | -------------
  <IMG SRC="/src/15.PNG" width=800>  | <IMG SRC="/src/16.PNG" width=800>
-Content in the first column | The Admin  can see top moving item  ,their percentage all the time or  day by day using date picker
+when the admin pressed the button summary this page  shows| The Admin  can see top moving item  ,their percentage all the time or  day by day using date picker